Y.E.S. – Youth Education Stewards

 Garden Helpers – Learn how to care for our Learning Garden and help to maintain this garden during your normal volunteer shift.
 Responsibilities will include watering, weeding, organic pest management, harvesting and making flower arrangements.

 Fairy Fridays – Help with special fairy activities in the Children’s Garden every Friday in July and August.
-Activities will include fairy games, crafts, stories, fairy music for dancing on the maze, and the Great Bubble Machine.
+Activities will include fairy games, yoga, crafts, stories, fairy music for dancing on the maze, and the Great Bubble Machine.

 Y.E.S Mentors – Returning Y.E.S. participants can sign up to mentor new Y.E.S. participants.
 Seasoned stewards will be paired with new stewards during volunteer shifts, helping them to become familiar and comfortable with the responsibilities of being a Youth Education Steward.
 This program is for returning stewards who are looking for a bit more leadership experience this summer.